 NVCC, for example, offers 8-week, 14-week, and 16-week classes.
 They operate on different time schedules (with morning, afternoon, and evening classes on most weekdays).
 My community college even offered night classes until 10:00 p.m. to accommodate students who had day jobs.

 This gives students the ability to study while they are working, raising a family, or fulfilling other personal responsibilities.
 You can create a schedule that condenses or overlaps classes if you have a deadline to graduate—which can be useful for international students who have to graduate at a certain time or those with fixed scholarship requirements.

 Just like universities, community colleges also offer in-person, online, and hybrid (in-person and online) classes.
 There was one class that I needed to complete, but it was only offered at my school’s remote campus in Virginia.
 Thankfully, I was able to enroll online and get the credit I needed.
 Often, online classes can be completed on your own time during the week, as long as the work is turned in on time.
 This flexibility is very convenient for many students.

 Many people choose community colleges because they hope to have a degree within two years; having the choice to create a flexible class schedule can ensure that people finish on time.

 Explore Support Networks and Social Opportunities

-During my two years at a community college, I got the support that I needed in many different ways: I had advisers, counselors, and mentors who were all willing to help me.
+During my two years at a community college, there were advisers, counselors, and mentors who helped me succeed.